Create Modal

 Add New Property:

 - Click this button to add a new field (property) to the modal.
-This allows you to keep extending the schema by defining additional fields and their properties.
+This allows you to extend the schema by defining additional fields and their properties.

 -